-• 1 The angel who talked with me returned and shook me as one does to Ex wake another from sleep.
-2He asked, "What ^{25:31} do you see?"
-I answered, "I see a lampstand $\frac{1}{1}$ all of gold, with a bowl on top.
+• 1The angel who talked with me returned, and shook me, as one does to wake another from sleep.
+2He asked, "What do you see?"
+I answered, "I see a lamp stand all of gold, with a bowl on top.
 On the stand are seven lamps and there are seven pipes to feed them.
-3There are also two olive trees, one at the right of the bowl and another at the left."
-4I asked the angel, "What are these, my Lord?"
+There are also two olive trees, one at the right of the bowl and another at the left."
+4I asked the angel, "What are these, my lord?"
 5He replied with a question, "Don't you know what they are?"
-I answered, "No, my Lord."
+I answered, "No, my lord."

-^{10b}He explained, "These seven are the eyes of Yahweh which range throughout the earth."
+10bHe explained, "These seven are the eyes of Yahweh which range throughout the earth."

-11I asked the angel, "What are these two olive trees to the right and left of the lampstand?"
-(12)13 His reply was a question.
+11 I asked the angel.
+"What are these two olive trees to the right and left of the lamp stand?"
+(12 Before he could reply I asked again, "What are these two extensions of the olive trees, which are emptying out the golden oil through the two golden pipes?")
+His reply was a question.
 "Don't you know what these are?"
-I answered, "No, my Lord."
-14He said, "These are the two anointed with fresh oil, who serve the Lord of the whole earth."
+I answered, "No, my lord."
+14He said, "These are the two anointed with fresh oil, who serve the Lord of the whole earth.

-6 This is a word of Yahweh for Zerubbabel, "Not by might nor by power, but by my Spirit.'
+This is a word of Yahweh for Zerubbabel, "Not by might nor by power, but by my Spirit."

-7 "What are you, O mighty mountains? ls ^{28:16} You will be leveled before Zerubbabel.
-He will $\frac{17}{2:4}$ quarry from you to the last stone which crowns the Temple amid shouts of: blessing, blessing on it!"
+7 "What are you, O mighty mountains?
+1528:16; You will be leveled before Zerubbabel.
+1P 2:4 He will quarry, from you to the last stone which crowns the temple amid shouts of: blessing, blessing on it!"

-8The word of Yahweh then came to me, 9 "The hands of Zerubbabel have laid the foundation of this House: his hands also shall finish it.
-(Then you will know that Yahweh

-Hg Sabaoth has sent me to you.)
-10 Perhaps the beginning seems a small thing to you, yet you will rejoice on that day to see the crowning stone in the hands of Zerubbabel."
+The word of Yahweh then came to me, 9 "The hands of Zerubbabel have laid the Rev 5:6 foundation of this house; his hands also shall finish it.
+(Then you will know that Yahweh Sabaoth has sent me to you.)
+Perhaps the beginning seems a small Hb 2:3 thing to you, yet, you will rejoice on that day, to see the crowning stone in the hands of Zerubbabel."